-- ✓ Early December: Capital Budget request portal is closed. - ✓ December 8-14 (approximate: second Friday of December): Staffing plans for the following academic year are due. - ✓ December 15: Submit requests for tenure-track hires for review by ACAS and Provost's Office
+- ✓ Early December: Capital Budget request portal is closed. - ✓ December 8-14 (approximate: second Friday of December): Staffing plans for the following academic year are due.

 January:

 - ✓ January 15: Candidates for promotion to full professor submit materials to the CFA and R&P committees for spring promotion review. - ✓ Third week of January: The curriculum is due, including new course forms, changes to course offerings and changes to direction for election.